A guide to fitness to practise

 - make a social worker apologise

-If you’re raising a concern you think is very serious, it’s better to involve us as soon as possible.
-However, in most cases it’s a good idea to start by getting in touch with the social worker's place of work.
+However, if someone is raising a concern that is very serious, it’s better to involve us as soon as possible.

-Read more about when to complain to a social worker’s place of work.
+Read more about when to complain to a social worker’s place of work on our website.

 What is the purpose of a fitness to practise investigation?